Work song: Folk revival

 With the end of the folk boom in the 1970s and the rise of the introspective singer-songwriter, the genre lost its wide public appeal, but work songs have continued to be very popular throughout the folk scene, at protest gatherings and with union choirs.

+The folk revival brought work songs into modern consciousness, reframing them as symbols of social justice and political awareness.
+Artists like Woody Guthrie and Pete Seeger used traditional themes to connect working-class struggles with broader human rights movements.

 Women's work songs

 Waulking songs from Scotland are a traditional genre performed while women communally beat and felted cloth.

+Lacemakers in the English East Midlands, Flanders, and Saxony chanted lace tells—catchy rhymes about lace manufacture and morbid subjects—to the rhythm of their work.
+The surviving corpus of English lace tells make up a substantial proportion of surviving English women's work songs.

 Some women's work songs have been created within modern genres.
-Dolly Parton's "Nine to Five" is pop country, Cher's "Working Girl" is also an office work anthem.
+Dolly Parton's "Nine to Five" is pop country; Cher's "Working Girl" is also an office work anthem.
 Donna Summer's "She Works Hard for the Money" is disco/techno and refers to "the oldest profession" (prostitution).

+Women’s songs demonstrate how gendered labor also fostered creativity and solidarity, transforming repetitive domestic or industrial tasks into spaces of expression and community.